 The Password Conundrum: Choosing and Remembering Strong Passwords

 The password: It protects important personal, professional and financial information online.
-And we’ve all heard the warnings: Never use the same password across accounts; don’t choose familiar words or numbers; change your password frequently.
+And you’ve heard the warnings: Never use the same password across accounts; don’t choose familiar words or numbers; change your password frequently.

-It’s a password conundrum: How do we keep our data secure and still remember all our passwords?
+It’s a password conundrum: How do you keep your data secure and still remember all your passwords?
 From good old-fashioned memory techniques to tools and apps, here are a few ideas to help.

 Choosing a Password

-The experts at Google say the more diverse and longer the combination of letters, numbers and symbols, the harder a password is for hackers to crack.
-To that end, they recommend creating a string of characters using a phrase only you know.
-For example, “I eat cake for breakfast” becomes “!E@tcAke4brkFa$t.”
+According to GCFLearnFree.org the more diverse and longer the combination of letters, numbers and symbols, the harder a password is for hackers to crack.
+To that end, they recommend never using personal information, always using at least six characters, including both numbers and symbols, and avoiding words that can be found in the dictionary, among other things.

-Microsoft warns us, however, to watch out for common letter-to-symbol conversions, such as using the numeral “0″ for the letter “o” or “1″ for the letter “i,” as cybercriminals’ sophisticated tools can catch on quickly.
+The United States Computer Emergency Readiness Team (US-CERT) warns us, however, to watch out for common letter-to-symbol conversions, such as using the numeral “0” for the letter “o” or “1” for the letter “i,” as cybercriminals’ sophisticated tools can catch on quickly.

 Remembering Passwords Safely

-Use a password manager.
+- Use a password manager.
 A password manager is an app or web browser add-on that securely stores your logins and passwords.
-You can customize it to autofill your passwords, and some apps will even generate (and remember) strong passwords for you.
-Some password managers also have an option that allows you to set a master password, which protects access to all your other passwords and login information.
-To read more on password managers and research the ones that might fit your needs, check out cnet.com’s listings and reviews for Mac and Windows applications.
+You can customize it to autofill your passwords and some apps may even generate (and remember) strong passwords for you, says US-CERT.
+Some password managers also have an option that allows you to set a master password that helps protect access to all your other passwords and login information.

-Set password recovery options.
-Many sites have a password recovery option so you never get locked out of your account.
-Simply enter an alternative email, your mobile phone number or your home phone number so you can receive an automated reset link in the event you’re locked out of your account.
+- Set password recovery options.
+Many websites have a password recovery option so you never get locked out of your account.
+Simply enter an alternative email or your mobile phone number so you can receive an automated reset link in the event you’re locked out of your account.

-Go analog.
-You can still write down your passwords — just keep your list in a safe place away from your computer, Google says.
+- Go analog.
+You can still write down your passwords — just keep your list in a safe place away from your computer, US-CERT says.
 Don’t ever store them in a file on your computer or any devices.

-Once you’ve found a system for choosing strong passwords — and remembering them — you’ll be able to minimize the chances of your data being compromised.
+Once you’ve found a system for choosing strong passwords — and remembering them — you’ll be able to help minimize the chances of your data being compromised.